GiulianoPalazzi/giulianopalazzi.github.io/resources/used_this_website.md

 ### Small features
 * File and Code line counter of this site on the main page
-* Scollbar on toc if it is long
-	* Style scrollbar
 * Dynamic autoscrolling toc
 * Copy how XahLee displays codeblocks
 	* Add code highlighting